pranigopu/pranigopu.github.io/docs/mathematics/linear-algebra/conceptual-map.md

 **NOTE**: `A~B` $\implies$ `A` with respect to `B`

 - `V`: Vectors
-    - `V.base`: General definition of vector & specific interpretations
+    - `V.base`: General definition of vector and specific interpretations
         - Physics context (_relative change in position_)
-        - Computer science & data science context (_ordered list of values_)
+        - Computer science and data science context (_ordered list of values_)
         - Mathematics, i.e. generalised context (_generalises all other contexts_)
-        - Relation between geometric & numeric interpretations
+        - Relation between geometric and numeric interpretations
-    - `V.Op`: Vector operations & their meaning w.r.t. geometric interpretation<br> **NOTE**: _Full clarity of some topics requires understanding linear transformations_
+    - `V.Op`: Vector operations and their meaning w.r.t. geometric interpretation<br> **NOTE**: _Full clarity of some topics requires understanding linear transformations_
         - Vector addition (_obtaining the resultant vector of a series of vector movements_)
         - Scalar product (_scaling a vector, i.e. changing its magnitude while maintaining direction_)
         - Vector product
-        - Dot product & its meaning (_discussed later_)
+        - Dot product and its meaning (_discussed later_)
-        - Cross product & its meaning (_discussed later_)
+        - Cross product and its meaning (_discussed later_)
     - `V.Sp`: Span of a set of vectors
     - `V.M`: Matrices as vectors of vectors
     - `V.VS`: Vector spaces